Book Review: Tower of Dawn (Throne of Glass #6) – Sarah J. Maas

 First things first:

 This book was such a complete surprise to me!
-To be honest, I wasn’t looking forward to this book as much as I had been looking forward to all Sarah J. Maas books.
-I was absolutly no fan of Chaol Westfall.
-I thought he was a whining baby most of the time.
+To be honest, I wasn’t looking forward to this book as much as I had been looking forward to all previous Sarah J. Maas books.
+I was absolutely no fan of Chaol Westfall.
+I thought he was whining most of the time.
 The same could be said of Nesryn.
 She and Chaol were the perfect pair in the fourth instalment of Throne of Glass.
 Two loyal and very boring people.
+I know I wasn’t the only one who felt like that, but in this book it doesn’t really matter who you felt about Chaol Westfall.
+Just read this book because you won’t be disappointed!

-For me, Nesryn was a character I didn’t really cared for in the fourth book of Throne of Gless.
+For me, Nesryn was a character I didn’t really care for in the fourth book of Throne of Gless.
 She was just a bit of background for me.
-Although she had a big roll to play in this book, I’m still not
+Although she had a big roll to play in this book, I’m still not convinced she is a character I can ever love, or really care for.